FAIRplus/the-fair-cookbook/content/recipes/interoperability/covid19-sample-metadata-profile-shex-use-case_matched.md

 ## 1. metadata schema definition using SALAD schema language:

-Quoting the project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)'s documentation, "*[the Semantic Annotations for Linked Avro Data (SALAD)](https://github.com(URL_TO_INSERT_RECORD https://github.com/)/common-workflow-language/schema_salad) is a schema language for describing JSO(URL_TO_INSERT_RECORD http://www.sequenceontology.org/)N(URL_TO_INSERT_RECORD http://dx.doi.org/10.17487/RFC8259) or YAML structured linked data documents. `SALA(URL_TO_INSERT_RECORD https://www.ala.org.au/)D(URL_TO_INSERT_RECORD http://darwin.biochem.okstate.edu/lad/ilat/) schema` describes rules for preprocessing, structural validation, and hyperlink checking for documents described by a Salad schema.
-Salad supports rich data model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ing with inheritance, template specialization, object identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)s, object references, documentation generation, code generation, and transformat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion to RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/).
-SALA(URL_TO_INSERT_RECORD https://www.ala.org.au/)D(URL_TO_INSERT_RECORD http://darwin.biochem.okstate.edu/lad/ilat/) provides a bridge between document and record oriented data model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ing and the Semantic Web."*
+Quoting the project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) 's documentation, "*[the Semantic Annotations for Linked Avro Data (SALAD)](https://github.com(URL_TO_INSERT_RECORD https://github.com/)/common-workflow-language/schema_salad) is a schema language for describing JSO(URL_TO_INSERT_RECORD http://www.sequenceontology.org/)N(URL_TO_INSERT_RECORD http://dx.doi.org/10.17487/RFC8259) or YAML structured linked data documents. `SALA(URL_TO_INSERT_RECORD https://www.ala.org.au/)D(URL_TO_INSERT_RECORD http://darwin.biochem.okstate.edu/lad/ilat/) schema` describes rules for preprocessing, structural validation, and hyperlink checking for documents described by a Salad schema.
+Salad supports rich data model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ing with inheritance, template specialization, object identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) s, object references, documentation generation, code generation, and transformat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion to RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/).
+SALA(URL_TO_INSERT_RECORD https://www.ala.org.au/)D(URL_TO_INSERT_RECORD http://darwin.biochem.okstate.edu/lad/ilat/) provides a bridge between document and record oriented data model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ing and the Semantic Web."*

 The SALA(URL_TO_INSERT_RECORD https://www.ala.org.au/)D(URL_TO_INSERT_RECORD http://darwin.biochem.okstate.edu/lad/ilat/) schema is used extensively by the [Common Workflow Language(URL_TO_INSERT_RECORD http://www.commonwl.org)(CWL)](https://github.com(URL_TO_INSERT_RECORD https://github.com/)/common-workflow-language) for defining and specifying computational workflows.
 But in this example, we are using the SALA(URL_TO_INSERT_RECORD https://www.ala.org.au/)D(URL_TO_INSERT_RECORD http://darwin.biochem.okstate.edu/lad/ilat/) schema to capture the annotation requirements in a [YAML](https://yaml.org) document, while also embedding the semantics constraints, which can then be used to  to build a web form (see below) but also support conversion to RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/)/LinkedData.